target/cloudpunch/docs/configuration.md

   - "concurrent" - Run the tests at the same time

 - `test_start_delay` - Number of seconds to wait before a test starts.
 If `test_mode` is "list" the delay will be applied before the start of each test.
 For example: wait, test, wait, test.
 If `test_mode` is "concurrent" the delay will be applied only before the initial start.
 For example: wait, all tests

-- `recovery` - Used to recover the environment if instance registration takes too long. `recovery` has the following sub keys:

-  - `enable` - If to enable recovery mode

-  - `type` - The type of recovery mode.
-The following options are allowed:

-    - "ask" - The user will be asked what type of recovery should happen.
-Rebuild (delete and recreate instances), Abort (tear down environment), or Ignore (continue on with registration)

-    - "rebuild" - Delete and recreate unregistered instances

-  - `threshold` - The percent of instances that are required to be registered for a recovery to take place

-  - `retries` - The number of retries before a recovery is to take place.
-If the threshold is not passed, recovery will be ignored

 - `metrics` - Used to send test metrics to Kafka while tests are running. `metrics` has the following sub keys: